RadescuIoana/Producer-Consumer/README.md

 	to prevent other threads from trying to modify the dictionary at that moment.
 After getting the producer_id, we will create an entry in the producers dictionary for this id by building an empty list.

 	To publish a poduct we will check if the given producer_id is registered.
 If true, we will check if there is any more space in the product list associated with this producer.
 If true, we will add the product to the product list of this producer.

 	In order to create a new cart a cart_id will be obtained by geting the size of the carts dictionary(same as for producers).
 In order to do this, a lock will be used to prevent other threads from trying to modify the dictionary at that moment.
 	After getting the cart_id, we will create an entry in the carts dictionary for this id by building an empty list.
 	Each element of this list will be a dictionary with the keys "product" and "producer".
 This way, for each product we will know the producer.

 	When adding a product to a cart we first check if the given cart_id is a key in the carts dictionary.
 If yes, we check if the product is found in any of the product lists of the registered producers.
 If found, a new dictionary with the keys "product" and "producers" is created and added to the list of products from the given cart and, also, the product is removed from the product list of the producer.
-To ensure the proper functioning of the function, we place the adding and renmoving part in try except block.
+To ensure the proper functioning of the function, we place the adding and removing part in a try except block.

 	To remove a product from ac cart we check if the given cart_id is a key in the carts dictionary.
 If yes, we check if any of the dictionaries in this list have the given product in their "product" field.
 If found, we remove the dictionary from the list and we add the product back to its producer's list of products.

 	When placing an order, we create a list of all the values found in the "product" fields of the dictionaries from the list associated to the given cart_id.